markdryan/subtilis/docs/Subtilis.md

 ### Local and Global Variables

-When a new variable is defined using var = or LET var = and that variable has not been declared LOCAL, the compiler will try to create a new global variable.
+When a new variable is defined using var = or LET var = or DIM and that variable has not been declared LOCAL, the compiler will try to create a new global variable.
 However, Subtilis is much more restrictive than BBC BASIC when creating global variables.
-Global variables can only be created at the top level of the main procedure.
+Global variables can only be created at the top level of the main procedure before any procedures or functions have been called.
 So although they can be read from and written to anywhere in the program, they cannot be declared, i.e., defined for the first time, in a user defined function or procedure or in a compound statement such as IF.